 1. Do Your Research

-2. Look into Pre-financing Options
+2. Look Into Prefinancing Options

-Your current bank or credit union is one of the best places to start researching car loan rates, and you can obtain “relationship discounts” that you won’t find anywhere else.
+Your current bank or credit union is one of the best places to start researching car loan rates, and you can obtain “relationship discounts” you won’t find anywhere else.

 3. Shop Around